houzyk/thephilosophicalcode/content/articles/a-tale-of-numbers-and-functions.md

 ## 3. Numbers As JS Functions.

-In JavaScript, we may now define the first four numbers as follows.
+In JavaScript, we may now define the first four numbers as follows:

 ```
 const zero = F => V => V;